vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/09/009/06_abhi_vahniramartyaH.md

 On the hapax vā́vahi- see AiG II.2.292-93.

 On the always ghastly krívi- see comm. ad I.30.1 and V.44.4.
 Esp. in the latter passage I argue that the word often seems to be used of an equine and that it might be a deformation or hyper-Sanskritization of kaví-.
 Both factors are present here: the first two pādas of this vs. depict Soma as a draught horse drawing (váhniḥ … vā́vahiḥ), but we also had occasion to note ad vs. 1 above that Soma was twice identified as a kaví- there.
-In the publ. tr.
-I default to a PN, but I do in fact think that the word has richer semantics, derived from both just mentioned uses, here.
+In the published translation I default to a PN, but I do in fact think that the word has richer semantics, derived from both just mentioned uses, here.
 I do not see any way to convey that in a single tr. of the word, however.